Colocynth is a typical “ornamental vegetable”.

 - Best is to store them in a cool, dry and ventilated room.

-- They can be used for decoration, especially around the Christmas season when they can decorate tables or be hung on the Christmas tree.
+- Use colocynths as ornaments, especially around the Christmas season when they can decorate tables.
+Hang smaller ones on the Christmas tree!

 All there is to know about colocynth